07742 729 257

-It can take a while to get used to discussing your thoughts and feelings, and coming to trust your therapist enough to do so is not something that can be rushed so I leave open the length of time that we work together.
+It can take a while to get used to talking in this way and coming to trust your therapist enough to do so is not something that can be rushed so I leave open the length of time that we work together.
 My practice is in warm and comfortable rooms in central Dorchester.

 Training, qualifications & experience

 I completed a Diploma in Humanistic Counselling in 1997 and later trained in Psychoanalytic Psychotherapy at the Guild of Psychotherapists in London, qualifying in 2011.
 I am registered with UKCP.

 I have also completed the Guild's training in Supervision.